Chris Young: Is it time to move on from Bill Belichick and his ragtag staff?

 After that disappointing finish, Belichick convinced management to invest in offensive weapons for either a returning Newton or newly drafted Mac Jones.
 So the Patriots went hog-wild in free agency, signing coveted tight ends Hunter Henry (three years, $37.5M) and Jonnu Smith (four years, $50M) along with receivers Kendrick Bourne (three years, $15M) and Nelson Agholor (two years, $26M) — and then the team barely used the quartet, as all four receivers saw their target and catch numbers drop; Smith was particularly affected, as he went from 41 catches for 448 yards and eight TDs in 2020 to 28 catches for 294 yards and just one TD last season.

 Even worse, to make it easy for the new coaches, a whole new offense was devised — during camp — and Jones was forced to learn a new offense on the fly in just his second season.
-Predictably, again, his stats have dropped: he has only thrown for 2310 yards this season, with just 13 TDs and eight interceptions (admittedly, he missed three games to injury).
+Predictably, again, his stats have dropped: he has only thrown for 2550 yards this season, with just nine TDs and eight interceptions (admittedly, he missed three games to injury).

-And don’t get me started on Belichick hiring his two sons to defensive coaching positions despite neither having any experience coaching the sport in college of the NFL.
+And don’t get me started on Belichick hiring his two sons to defensive coaching positions despite neither having any experience coaching the sport in college or the NFL.

 Belichick, 70, has also taken some heat for his drafting and trading decisions, and he has no one to blame but himself because he is the de facto GM and has apparently hired loyal yes-men who will rarely question his decisions in team-building or coaching.

-Cleaning house and starting from scratch with a young head coach with insight and new ideas and letting him/her build the staff from the ground up would be the first sign that the organization recognizes that it will never reach the heights it did during the Belichick-Brady tenure, and if Brady is gone and the team continues to look as pathetic as it has at times this season, then it’s probably time for Belichick to go, too.
+Cleaning house and starting from scratch with a young head coach with insight and new ideas and letting him/her build the staff from the ground up (along with a separate GM) would be the first sign that the organization recognizes that it will never again reach the heights it did during the Belichick-Brady tenure, and if Brady is gone and the team continues to look as pathetic as it has at times this season, then it’s probably time for Belichick to go too.

 A clean sweep would also remove a lot of the stench of cheating that has lingered over the team for years and years, and just bring a fresh start that would show the players in 2023 that the franchise is committed to improving and winning again, rather than misusing its assets and allowing an arrogant, rude, and unchallenged head coach to be the face of the organization.